Estimated reading time: 6 minutes

 Senior leadership looks at all functions and determines how they would like work activities to be organized and carried out.

 Reporting relationships can be both vertical as well as horizontal.
+Let’s take a look.

-5 Common Business Organizational Structures
+5 Examples of Small Business Organizational Structures

 1. Matrix Organizational Structure